rsponholtz/tidydata/README.md

   - run_analysis.R - R code that loads data in the UCI dataset, transforms it, and writes it out into two tidy data sets
   - the data directory, with the produced HumanActivity.txt and HumanActivity_Summarized.txt

 To use this script, place it into a directory and run it.
 It will automatically create a data subdirectory, download the data file, and write out the tidy data sets.
+If the downloaded data file is already in the working directory, the script will just use that without downloading.
+The unzipped files will be placed in a data directory.